gvwilson/snailz/README.md

 4,10.19,0.08,0.05,0.09
 ```

-Finally, a "raw" assay file is created by taking the clean ones
+A "raw" assay file is also created by taking the clean ones
 and introducing zero or more deliberate formatting errors
 to simulate the kind of data that laboratories commonly produce.
+Finally,
+a SQLite database file is created that stores the people, specimens, and assay summary information
+in tables with the obvious names and columns.

 ## For Users